njsmith/colorspacious/doc/reference.rst

       specified in the sRGB standard.
 (The sRGB standard defines two
-      things: how a standard monitor should respond to different RGB values, and a standard set of viewing conditions in which you are supposed to look at such a monitor, which attempt to approximate the average conditions in which people actually do look at such monitors.
+      things: how a standard monitor should respond to different RGB values, and a standard set of viewing conditions in which you are supposed to look at such a monitor, and that attempt to approximate the average conditions in which people actually do look at such monitors.
 This object encodes the latter.)